nemonik/hands-on-DevOps/README.md

 This was written over 50 years ago.

+If your communication structur is broke, so shall your systems be.

 ## 6.5.
 DevOps is really about

 Providing the culture, methods and repeated practices to permit stakeholders to collaborate.